 Tuesday: Rain likely, isolated thunderstorm possible.
 Highs 67-72.
 Winds southwest 10-15 mph.

 Tuesday Night: Mostly clear and cold.
 Lows 37-42.
 Winds northwest 5 mph.

 Wednesday: Mostly sunny and cooler.
 Lows 53-58.
 Winds northwest 5-10 mph.

 Tropical Forecast: Hurricane season has ended.
 There are no areas in the Atlantic Basin where tropical cyclone development is expected over the next five days.
 We are tracking the tropics to keep you alert to the severe weather danger.

-Marine Forecast: Seas will be 4' to 6' at the Crystal Coast and the Outer Banks.
-Water temperatures are in the low 70s at the Crystal Coast and Outer Banks.
-The Rivers and Sounds are in the mid 70s and will have a moderate chop to choppy on Monday.
-Winds will be from the south at 10-20 knots at the Crystal Coast and on the Outer Banks.
-Low tide is at 8:38am and high tide is at 2:40pm.
+Marine Forecast: Small Craft Advisory until 3pm Tuesday.
+Seas will be 4' to 9' at the Crystal Coast and on the Outer Banks.
+Water temperatures are in the mid 40s at the Crystal Coast and Outer Banks.
+The Rivers and Sounds are in the 40s and will be rough Tuesday.
+Winds will be from the southwest at 20-25 knots, gusting to 30 knots at the Crystal Coast and on the Outer Banks.
+High tide is at 11:20am and low tide is at 5:34pm.